techmania-team/techmania/README.md

 For technical issues, read the [contribution guidelines](CONTRIBUTING.md), then submit them to [Issues](https://github.com/macmillan333/techmania/issues).

 For general discussions, head to the [TECHMANIA subreddit](https://www.reddit.com/r/techmania).

+## Making your own builds
+While Linux and macOS are not supported, it may be possible to build the project on these platforms.
+Follow the standard building process:
+* Install Unity, making sure your Unity version matches this project's.
+Check the project's Unity version at [ProjectVersion.txt](TECHMANIA/ProjectSettings/ProjectVersion.txt).
+* Clone this repo, then open it from Unity.
+* File - Build Settings
+* Choose your target platform, then build.

+If the build fails, you can submit an issue, but I do not guarantee support.